DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-3.md

 ##Challenges

 Challenges can occur when there are competing requirements.
-For example, between the need to manage statutory data returns versus meeting the needs of the social worker to access and record information in a way that enables them to deliver good social care practice.
+For example, between the need to manage statutory data returns versus meeting the needs of the social worker to access and record information in a way that enables them to deliver good social care practice and reflect the voice of the child.

 [Introduction](/index)